minispooner/Publications/ThinkingLikeARedTeamer.md

 ## Cyber Hacking _by Scientific American_
 - book is separated into articals on various hacking topics
 - [1] hardware hacking: touches on seriousness (but difficulties) of hardware attacks.
 Mentions difficulties of securing supply chain stacks given so many uncontrolled touch points in production/asssembly.
 Goes over hardware block corruption and protections.
 - [2] stuxnet review: usb worm given to worker, payload searched internally for months before targeting physical components to speed up rotaries (yet report healthy functions) until they were destroyed.
+Talks about difficulties in patching SCADA systems.
+- [3] code red worm: DDoS worm targeting vulnerable IIS servers

 ## Cult of the Dead Cow _by Joseph Menn_
 **July 2022**